differentiate-catalysis/catalyst-bubble-detection/README.md

 * **`gpu`**: The GPU to use when running the model.
 Use -1 for CPU only training.
 * **`model`**: The type of model to use.
 See [Available Models](#available-models) for a list of options.

 Additionally, each run should have one or more modes given as a command line argument.
-See [Usage](#usage) for available modes.
+See [Detailed Usage](#detailed-usage) for available modes.

 ### All Configuration Parameters